 And no, once again, as of the end of HBP there was nothing actually stated in the books to support this conclusion either.
 Yet.
 But still it makes a better motivation than the love of Lily-bleeding-Evans.
 And, no, I don’t think that Snape was precisely a “soldier for the Light” before he even came to Hogwarts.

-At that point, neither of them, not Albus nor Severus ever expected that Severus would actually be offered a chance of infiltrating the DEs.
+At the point the agreement was made, neither of them, not Albus nor Severus ever expected that Severus would actually be offered a chance of infiltrating the DEs.
 They expected the DEs to show up and try to force him to obey them.
 They both knew that he did not fit their profile of a desirable recruit, with no influence to contribute to the cause.
 It’s Albus who recruits followers from all backgrounds.
 Not Riddle.

 For that matter, although in this scenario Snape had a more than worthy cause for a grudge against the DEs by the time he came to Hogwarts, at that age he didn’t necessarily know what they called themselves and he certainly didn’t know how to recognize them.
 (Who discusses that kind of thing with a 9-year-old?)